-James Perch: I’ll never speak to Pardew again; Mike Ashley influenced selection
+James Perch: ‘I love Jonas to bits; I’ll never speak to Alan Pardew again’

-James Perch hasn’t spoken to Alan Pardew in eight years.
+James Perch hasn’t spoken to Alan Pardew in a long time.

 Sat in a hotel in Wigan in 2013 while waiting to complete a move to the Greater Manchester club, Perch’s phone began to ring.
 It was Pardew, then manager of Newcastle United, the club Perch was on the verge of leaving.